falkaer/the-guide/README.md

 * Memory hierarchies and computational graphs
 * Concurrency
 * Types, energy usage, bit tricks and compression
+* How to create real time systems and additional components to use for your own projects
 * Optimization with an introduction to profiling
-* A random grab bag of tips and tricks, GUI and bindings
-* How to create real time systems and project proposals
+* Project ideas for trying out the various tools you have learned throughout the material

 So let's get started!